cspeterson/vim-guide-intermediate/README.md

 ## Modes

 * Normal - for navigation through the document and manipulating text.
 Hit `Escape` or `Ctrl+c` to get back here.
 * Insert - for typing in text.
 Some commands from Normal mode will also work here.
+You can enter insert mode in a
+* handful of different ways:
-Hit `i` from Normal Mode to get in.
+   * Hit `i` from Normal Mode to begin insert mode at current cursor location
+   * Hit `a` from Normal Mode to begin insert mode after the current cursor location
+   * Hit `A` from Normal Mode to begin insert mode at the end of the line
+   * Hit `I` from Normal Mode to begin insert mode at beginning of text in current line
+   * Hit `o` from Normal Mode to create a new line after the current line and begin editing there
+   * Hit `O` from Normal Mode to create a new line before the current line and begin editing there
 * Visual modes - several modes for text selection and manipulation.
 Most Normal mode commands work here.

 ## Navigation